 Their performance is based on the value of the calls they drive to their clients.
 The value is defined by the quality of the calls and whether or not it resulted in a sale.
 They only get paid for calls that meet said criteria.

 Call tracking technology is an integral part of pay-per-call marketing, as it helps marketers track the origin, behavior, and outcome of calls, providing insights into campaign performance.
-Their marketing campaigns are optimized to encourage immediate calls through channels like Google Ads (call extensions), local SEO, social media click-to-call ads, and traditional media.

 How to set up a pay-per-call campaign